mikeizbicki/ucr-cs100/textbook/tools/xmonad/README.md

 By default the windows will be viewed in the tall mode.
 There are other modes besides this.

-For e.g the wide mode in which the terminals are split by a horizontal line instead of a vertical line.
+For e.g. the wide mode in which the terminals are split by a horizontal line instead of a vertical line.
 To change view mode press **MOD-SPACE**

 There is also a single window mode, in which a single window occupies the screen, but you can cycle through other windows by pressing MOD-TAB.